November 2, 2016 — Stories

 The most difficult fact is the presumed benevolence and friendship between Pilgrim and Indian.
 It did not take long for the newly-arrived settlers to expand their colonies into native territories, provoking and forcing the Indians to defend their land.
 Indeed, for many Native Americans the holiday represents 400 years of betrayal and suffering…

 Coming Home for the Holidays

 So Thanksgiving can mean different things to different people.
 My sister, who is visiting America, asked what thanksgiving meant to our American family and friends.
 Our young nephews are clearly being taught the same story as our mother.
-For them Thanksgiving means ‘Pilgrims’, ‘hunger’, ‘Indians’ – but also ‘family’ and being thankful for the sun, plants, turkey, mashed potatoes – and soccer!.
+For them Thanksgiving means ‘Pilgrims’, ‘hunger’, ‘Indians’ – but also ‘family’ and being thankful for the sun, plants, turkey, mashed potatoes – and soccer!
 For an older relative – a more recent immigrant from the Far East – Thanksgiving is less important but still retains some meanings of ‘Pilgrims, giving thanks, being at home and sharing food’.
-My sister’s partner’s son gives a well-rounded and popular appreciation of the holiday: ‘Thankful for what we have, drink beer, watch football, take time with the family’.
+My sister’s partner’s son gives a well-rounded and popular appreciation of the holiday: ‘Taking time with the family, thankful for what we have, drink beer, watch football’.

 Our family and friends all touch on the timeless values of sharing and continuity inherent in the Thanksgiving story.
 Values that still inspire Americans everywhere to come together and celebrate.